Easily top-up your retirement savings

 Using money from your AustralianSuper super account

-If you’re adding money from your AustralianSuper super account, we’ve made it easy so that your income payment amount and frequency, bank account details and communication preferences in your current income account will transfer across to your new account.
+If you’re adding money from your AustralianSuper super account, we’ve made it easy so that your income payment amount and frequency, drawdown preference (where possible), bank details and communication preferences in your current income account will transfer across to your new account.

 Simply complete and return our Refresh your income account and top-up your savings form and we’ll take care of the rest.